 A big key to making our learning space feel pleasant and homelike was to incorporate as many natural elements as possible.
 I thrifted some wood containers, clay pots, and market baskets to house our materials.

 The corner shelving unit in the family room is our main storage area for learning materials.
 I really have no magic tricks for organizing!
 My motto is “keep less, organize less.”
 Keeping only the essentials also helps resist the urge to over-organize.
 (An over-organized space is just a pain to maintain!)
-These days I tend to toss like items into pretty boxes and baskets and call it good.
+These days I tend to toss like items into pretty boxes and baskets and leave it at that.

 Most of our reading aloud is done in the family room.
 I usually sit in the recliner with my coffee (you know I do) while the girls color at the coffee table.
 When we are ready for table work we move into the dining room.

 In the dining room I have a chalkboard on the wall and a buffet which I use to store flat items like workbooks, writing pads, slates, and paper.
-The dining room table is rarely used for eating…we crowd around our kitchen island for meals.
+The dining room table is rarely used for eating because we tend to crowd around our kitchen island for meals!
 The table has become a creative workspace where my girls spend most of their time at home.
 They use it for building, crafting, and drawing.
-It is completely normal for it to be covered with lego instructions, paper scraps, play dough and markers.
-(But not glitter…never glitter.)
+It is normal for it to be covered with lego instructions, paper scraps, play dough and markers.

 The challenge of styling a pleasing space that accommodates homeschooling and family life has been good for me.
 It’s shifted my desire for that empty, magazine-perfect home into one that reflects how we live.
 My goal is that our house would say, “This is our home, and children learn here.”

 Psssst.
 If you enjoyed this post, please consider signing up for my newsletter to get all of my posts delivered straight to your inbox.
 You can follow me on Instagram, Facebook, or Bloglovin.
 I also invite you to join the conversation by logging in and commenting below!